GissellValdez/Project-2-AvatarVerse/README.md

 Welcome to the Avatar The Last Air Bender Universe!!

-  A place a hub for all things things Avatar.
+  A hub for all things things Avatar.

   User Story:
 When entering main page users will see a welcome message and a background image or gif.